 Upon successful completion of the course, the student should be able to:

-- Identify the key concepts, theories, and methods of cultural anthropology.
+- Identify the key concepts, theories and perspectives of cultural anthropology.

-- Explain the relationship between culture, environment and the individual.
+- Identify the interaction between culture and the environment.